jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 where ndb is the number of doubly occupied orbitals and nopen is the number of singly occupied orbitals.
 A new file named naphthalene_gvb5_new.dat will be generated.
 If you want to visualize the Coulson-Fischer orbitals, you need to use the `dat2fch` utility to transfer orbitals from .dat to .fch.

 ## 4.6.20 make_orb_resemble
 Make a set of target MOs resembles the reference MOs.
 Ddifferent basis set in two .fch files are allowed, but their geometries and orientations should be identical or very similar.
-All attributes are
+An example is shown below

 ```
+from mokit.lib.gaussian import make_orb_resemble

 make_orb_resemble(target_fch, ref_fch, nmo=None)
 ```

 where
 `target_fch`: the .fch file which holds MOs to be updated
 `ref_fch`: the .fch file which holds reference MOs
 `nmo`: indices 1~nmo MOs in ref_fch will be set as reference MOs.
 If `nmo` is not given, it will be set as na (number of alpha electrons)

 ## 4.6.22 Other functions in rwwfn